matijs/probablerobot.net/src/site/posts/about-that-first-rule-of-aria.md

 <button type="submit">Submit</button>
 ```

-…is how it should be done.
+…is how it should be done (or could be done, the `type` attribute may be omitted
+which puts the button in the Submit Button state).

 Now have a look at the following implementation of an accessible icon only
 button (the actual `SVG` used for the icon was left out for brevity).